gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 with its handshake algorithm.

 1. The client requests a TLS connection and sends a list of supported cipher suites (TLS Handshake ClientHello message).
 These are combinations of symmetric key encryption algorithms, message authentication codes, key exchange algorithms, and parameters.
-2. The server sends which cipher suite it picked (message Handshake ServerHello) and authenticates with its digital certificate (message Handshake Certificate).
+2. The server sends which cipher suite it picked (ServerHello message) and authenticates with its digital certificate (Certificate message).
 3. The client verifies the server certificate.
 4. If the server requests a client certificate, then the client authenticates with its digital certificate.